 My personal take-aways

-This book brings a new, fresh perspective and comes with tons of cool illustrations.
+The One-Page Financial Plan brings a new, fresh perspective and comes with tons of cool illustrations.
 The way it looks at planning your how your money comes and goes sure sounds like a no-headache approach to personal finance.
 If you’re not on top of your finances, go give this a read!

 What else can you learn from the blinks?